hcorrada/rcsdp/cran-comments.md

 ## Version notes

-This version (0.1.56) removes use of R CMD config for variable CPP in configure script
+This version (0.1.56) removes use of R CMD config for variable CPP in configure script.
+See NEWS.md file for further updates.